The Best Lenses for Family Photography: A Guide

 Lenses get broken, they wear out, and their technology improves over the years.
 When you are starting out it can be tempting to jump straight in at the top but you can also work up to the very best lenses for family photography over time as your business evolves.

-If you’re unsure about using prime lenses then start with the EF 50mm f/1.8 STM or the RF 50mm f/1.8 STM.
+If you’re unsure about using prime lenses then start with the RF 50mm f/1.8 STM or the EF 50mm f/1.8 STM depending on your camera system.
 They are great lenses, cheap, and also a fantastic way to learn.
 I’ve always felt that prime lenses are a brilliant way to get your head around photography as there are fewer elements to think about compared to a zoom.
 And, importantly, the camera won’t be changing your aperture from one end to another as it would on a cheaper zoom lens.
 This can be very confusing when you’re starting out.
 Get an EF or an RF 50mm f/1.8 STM, you won’t be disappointed.

 Speciality Lenses for Family Portraits

-While I work mainly with my three prime lenses, I do have a selection of more specialist lenses which I use for different situations.
+While I work mainly with my three prime lenses and the RF 24-105mm f/2.8L zoom, I do have a selection of more specialist lenses which I use for different situations.

 Long telephoto zooms